bertbesser/dvc-walkthrough/README.md

 Reproducing 'evaluate.dvc'
 ```

-Observe that DVC tracks changes to dependencies and outputs through md5-sums stored in their corresponding stage's <code>.dvc</code>-file:
+Observe that DVC tracks changes to dependencies and outputs through md5-sums stored in their corresponding stage's `.dvc`-file:

 ```bash
 %% git status